 For example, 78 might be entered as 87, or ‘faith’ might be entered as ‘faiht’.

 Validation procedures cannot make sure that the data entered is correct—it can only check that it is rational, logical, and acceptable.
 It is obviously ideal to have as much accurate information as possible in your database.

 Verification can be done to ensure that the data in the database has as few errors as possible.
 Another way to phrase this is by saying that verification is done to make sure that the data entered is equal to the data from the original source.

 Verification means to check that the data from the original source document is exactly the same as the data that you have entered into the system.

 Methods of Verification

-- Double entry – This means inputting the data twice and comparing the two entries.
+Double entry – This refers to inputting the data twice and comparing the two entries.

 - While this may be useful in identifying many errors, it is not practical for large amounts of data.
 Here are some disadvantages of double entry: